privacy-tech-lab/gpc-optmeowt/README.md

 Running this command instead of `npm ci` will include new dependencies in the `package-lock.json`, which is generated from the `package.json`.

-**For Windows Users:**

-**Note**: We have built most of our codebase in macOS, so path variables and similar code may cause the build to break in other OSs, in particular Windows.
-We recommend installing a Linux OS if you will be working with the codebase in any significant manner.

-**Optional:**
+### 5.2 Debugging

-We also like to use [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) from within VSCode when in development to help automate loading the built extension package.
-The default behavior is `F5` to launch and load the extension in browser.
-There is a similar extension for Chrome, [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+We like to use the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) from within [Visual Studio Code](https://code.visualstudio.com/) when in development to help automating the development and build processes.
+The default behavior is `F5` to launch and load the extension in the browser.
+There is a similar extension that you can use for Chrome, [JavaScript Debugger](https://marketplace.visualstudio.com/items?itemName=ms-vscode.js-debug), which is already included in Visual Studio Code by default.
 Make sure to follow the online documentation on writing the correct `.vscode/launch.json` file, or other necessary settings files, in order to properly load OptMeowt with the debugger.

+### 5.3 Developing on Windows

+We have built most of our codebase in macOS, so path variables and similar code may cause the build to break in other OSs, in particular Windows.
+We recommend using macOS or installing a Linux OS if you will be working with the codebase in any significant manner.

 ## 6. Installing the OptMeowt PETS 2023 Version